 Cauliflower is a cool-season crop and a descendant of the common cabbage.
-It is more difficult to than its relatives because it does not tolerate the heat or cold as well.
-For this reason, cauliflower is usually grown commercially.
+It is more difficult to grow than its relatives because it does not tolerate the heat or cold as well.